-The APIS IQ-Software utilise the latest style of user interface that can be seen in Windows programs, such as MS-Word or MS-Excel.
+The APIS IQ-Software utilises the standard user interface that is known from standard Windows applications like Microsoft Word or Microsoft Excel.
 Therefore, users should be able to easily recognise and use the most important concepts of the APIS IQ-Software (see chapter "The most important concepts of APIS IQ-Software").